Prof. Michela Ottobre

 - Available PhD projects.
 I am looking for two Phd student to work within my group.

-One in the field of applied stochastic analysis, the other for a project in Mathematical ecology, in collaboration with the Center for Ecology and Hyrpology.
+One in the field of applied stochastic analysis, the other for a project in Mathematical Ecology.

 - PhD students and Postdocs, past and present